ksan01/AlgoProject/README.md

 - If the next BUY order will decrease the starting fund by 25%, does not execute the order or any other BUY orders until the fund increases again, and prints an appropriate message
+- If there is only 30 minutes left for the stock market to close, does not execute any new BUY orders
 - If the z-score of a stock is greater than 1, but the stock is not in possesion, i.e. if there is no stock to sell, does not execute a SELL order and prints an appropriate message